hrr-19-athena/hrr19-athena/README.md

 # Persona

-> project description
 A social network built on personality analysis performed on user's twitter feed.
 Users get their personality analyzed and a list of other users with similar personality scores to themselves.

 ## Table of Contents